harrypittar/Snaker/readme.md

 The VM may take a few minutes to load.
 You may run into some error messages when logging in, but you can ignore them.

 To play the game:
-1. Open the terminal by right-clicking on the desktop and selecting "Open Terminal Here"
+1. Open the terminal by right-clicking on the desktop in the VirtualBox window and selecting "Open Terminal Here"
 2. Go in to the Snaker game directory:
     ```
     cd /vagrant/Snaker